Mic92/nixpkgs-review/README.md

 ## Features

-- [ofborg](https://github.com/NixOS/ofborg) support: reuses evaluation output of CI to skip local evaluation, but also fallbacks if ofborg is not finished
+- [ofborg](https://github.com/NixOS/ofborg) support: reuses evaluation output of CI to skip local evaluation, but also falls back if ofborg is not finished
 - provides a `nix-shell` with all packages that did not fail to build
 - remote builder support
 - allows to build a subset of packages (great for mass-rebuilds)